Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Moduli Spaces of Disks

-We require that \begin{itemize} \item the Hamiltonian part of each perturbation datum is $0$ on the moduli spaces $\mathcal{R}_0(\bm{E})$; \item the Hamiltonian part of each perturbation datum vanishes, with its first derivatives, along each divisor $D_j$; \item the almost-complex structure part of each perturbation datum makes each divisor $D_j$ an almost-complex manifold; \item on the strip-like ends, the perturbation datum agrees with the associated Floer datum; \item the choices of perturbation data are consistent with respect to the Deligne-Mumford compactifications outlined in Section \ref{subsec:2dmcomp}, in the sense of \cite[Section 9i]{Seidel2008}; \item the choices of perturbation data are invariant under shifts of the anchored Lagrangian branes by the covering group action
+We require that \begin{itemize} \item the Hamiltonian part of each perturbation datum is $0$ on the moduli spaces $\mathcal{R}_0(\ell)$; \item on the strip-like end associated to each boundary puncture, the perturbation datum agrees with the associated Floer datum; \item the choices of perturbation data are consistent with respect to the Deligne-Mumford compactifications outlined in Section \ref{subsec:2dmcomp}, in the sense of \cite[Section 9i]{Seidel2008}, see also \cite[Section 3]{Cieliebak2007}; \item the choices of perturbation data are invariant under shifts of the anchored Lagrangian branes by the covering group action

 as was the case for the affine Fukaya category (see Section \ref{subsec:2eqaffuk}). \end{itemize}